Psychedelic/dab-docs/docs/index.md

 !!!
 Important

     DAB is currently in its V0.1.0.
 This version includes the NFT list/registry only.
-The Token, Canister, and Dapp list services will follow soon after, but early applications for these lists are being collected (find the forms in the menu)
+The Token, Canister, and Dapp list services will follow soon after, but early applications for these lists are still being collected (find the forms in the menu)

 ## 🎨 V0.1.0 - The NFT List